Download Magisk APK - Latest Version for Android with Magisk Manager App

 Initial Preparation

-Rooted Android devices are the first and the foremost requirement for installing Magisk on a device.
+Rooted Android devices are the first and foremost requirement for installing the Magisk APK on a device.
 Then installing TWRP recovery is quintessential.
-But in this case, you don't have TWRP recovery then installing the Magisk Manager Android application.
+But in this case, if you don't have TWRP recovery, then install the latest Magisk app on Android.

 In this case, the device isn't rooted in Magisk rooting is possible as well.
-For this, flash the zip file then install Magisk on the Android device.
+For this, flash the zip file, then install Magisk on your Android device.

-Note: We recommend you download the Uninstaller flashable zip file since there is a possibility to get stuck at boot loop or anything else with your phone after installation.
+Note: We recommend you download magisk Uninstaller flashable zip file since there is a possibility of getting stuck at the boot loop or anything else with your phone after installation.

 Important: This app will be compatible only with Android 5.0 or above.
 And those who have Android KitKat use SuperSU instead of Magisk Mask.

-Step 3: Click on the Magisk Manager APK on your device.
-Then you may get a popup asking to enable the allow from the source option.
-Go to Setting> Toggle the allow from this source option.
+Step 3: Click on Magisk Manager APK on your device.
+Then, you may get a popup asking to enable the allow from the source option.
+Go to Settings> Toggle the allow from this source option.

-Step 4: Next boot your device into TWRP recovery mode.
-Click on the “INSTALL” button and navigate to the directory of the MagiskSu.zip file which you have downloaded above.
+Step 4: Next, boot your device into TWRP recovery mode.
+Click on the "INSTALL" button and navigate to the directory of the Magisk.zip file that you have downloaded above.

-Step 5: Tap on the “Install” button in order to install all the Root binaries into your system with partitions.
+Step 5: Tap on the "Install" button to install all the Root binaries into your system with partitions.

-Step 6: To see the changes Reboot your android device.
-And then Open the Magisk Manager app from the menu drawer.
-“Successfully” installed message will appear after finishing.
+Step 6: To see the changes Reboot your Android phone.
+And then, Open Magisk Manager app from the menu drawer.
+"Successfully" installed message will appear after finishing.

 Step 2: Next, click on the Complete Uninstall button to remove the Su binary and the modules you have installed.

-[MagiskInit] Wait for partitions to be ready for early mount, should fix boot loops on a handful of devices
+[MagiskInit] Wait for partitions to be ready for an early mount.
+It should fix boot loops on a handful of devices

 [MagiskInit] Support EROFS used in EMUI 9.1